Your agent forgets things. Four tools promise to fix it. Here's what each one actually does and which one you should install first.

 Which OpenClaw memory plugin should I install first?

 QMD.
-It requires the least setup (5 minutes), produces the biggest improvement (recall accuracy from 45% to 92%), runs locally with no external API costs, and works with your existing Markdown files.
-Start with QMD and only add Mem0 (for automatic fact extraction) or Cognee (for relationship reasoning) when you hit specific limitations that QMD doesn't address.
+It requires the least setup (5 minutes), produces the biggest community-reported improvement in recall accuracy (the 45%→92% figure cited in community benchmarks, no primary source published), runs locally with no external API costs, and works with your existing Markdown files.
+Start with QMD and only add Mem0 (auto fact capture), Honcho (per-user modeling), or Cognee (relational reasoning) when you hit specific limitations QMD doesn't address.

 How much do OpenClaw memory plugins cost?

-QMD: free, runs locally.
-Mem0 Cloud: free tier available, Pro tier $249/month for graph features.
+QMD: free, runs locally as a sidecar.
+Mem0 Cloud: free tier, Pro tier $249/month for graph features.
 Mem0 self-hosted: free, requires your own embedding API costs.
 Cognee local: free, requires LLM API for entity extraction.
-Cognee Cloud: $35/month team plan.
-LCM: free, built into OpenClaw.
-The hidden cost with Mem0 and Cognee is ongoing API consumption: both run LLM calls for extraction, doubling the per-turn token cost.
+Cognee Cloud Team: $200/month.
+Honcho: free open-source.
+Memory LanceDB: free open-source plugin.
+Built-in compaction (and the third-party Lossless Claw LCM plugin): free.
+The hidden cost with Mem0 and Cognee is ongoing API consumption — both run LLM calls for extraction, doubling the per-turn token cost.

 Can I use multiple OpenClaw memory plugins at the same time?